Welcome to Willy-B: The Lowdown on Iconic Gameday Landmarks and Legends

 The phrase most often uttered when meeting up with friends on gameday is, “Meet me at the rocket.”
 Standing tall and easily identifiable at the entrance to the South Carolina State Fairgrounds is a real Jupiter intermediate range ballistic missile named Columbia that was given to the City of Columbia in the early 1960s by the US Air Force.
 Despite the heavy crowds, you’ll never lose track of your group so long as the rocket remains standing.

-For more than century, Jaco’s Corner sat nestled at the corner of Bluff Road and Rosewood Drive near the stadium.
+For more than a century, Jaco’s Corner sat nestled at the corner of Bluff Road and Rosewood Drive near the stadium.
 What began as a gas station became a neighborhood bar and has now reopened as J’s Corner after an extensive update to the space.
 Hang out in the outdoor area that’s equipped with a TV tower, cornhole boards and plenty of tables and chairs.

 “If It Ain’t Swayin’, We Ain’t Playin’”